 How is it possible?
-By using data intelligently they create a hyper personal experience.
+By using data intelligently they create a hyper-personal experience.
 Satisfaction rises which increases the life time value (total value of a customer) of their customers.
 By deploying technology correctly, they create scale with unprecedented operational excellence, resulting in ever decreasing marginal costs.
 Because of their scale and satisfaction, the acquisition costs (the costs to acquire new customers) are also getting lower.
 This gives them large margins, which they can then reinvest in product innovation that in itself also gives the customer access to the latest innovations.
 An upward spiral that spoils the customer at prices like never before.

 Actually, any company could become a bit FAANG.
 How?
 By investing in its own platform that is able to use customer data correctly so that each customer can be approached efficiently and personally.

-Member organisations see the digital opportunity
+Member organizations see the digital opportunity

-Organisations that can serve their members via a digital platform and give them access to essential and relevant knowledge and information currently retain their relevance.
+Organizations that can serve their members via a digital platform and give them access to essential and relevant knowledge and information currently retain their relevance.